Matteo Renzi: Leader of Italia Viva

+In the run-up of the 2022 general election, the party, which refused to join, or was refused entry to, the PD-led centre-left coalition, formed a joint electoral list with Carlo Calenda's Action.
+The joint list obtained 7.8% of the vote.
+After the election, Renzi frequently clashed with Calenda, causing the rapid dissolution of the joint parliamentary group and alliance.

+In October 2023, the party held its first national congress, during which Renzi was re-elected president.
+In March 2024, Renzi formed liberal and pro-Europeanist list named United States of Europe, which included also More Europe, the Italian Radicals, the Italian Socialist Party and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
+Renzi received more than 209,000 preferential votes among four constituencies but the list earned 3.77% of the vote and did not reach the 4% threshold, thus failing to gain any MEPs.

+During the summer of 2024 Renzi re-positioned his party within the centre-left coalition.
+In September 2025, he launched "Reformist House" as a new political umbrella for IV and other liberal and centrist forces.

 Elections

 2014 European Parliament election

 In the European Parliament elections held on 25 May 2014, the first national election Renzi had faced since becoming prime minister, his Democratic Party (PD) won 40.8% of the vote with 11,203,231 votes, becoming by far the largest party in the country with 31 members of the European Parliament (MEPs).
 The PD won the most votes of any single party across the whole of the European Union, won the largest number of MEPs for any single party, and the largest party within the Progressive Alliance of Socialists and Democrats, the PD's European Parliament group.

 The PD's vote share was the best result for an Italian party in a nationwide election since the 1958 Italian general election, when Christian Democracy won 42.4% of the vote.
 The positive electoral result enabled Renzi to successfully nominate his Foreign Minister Federica Mogherini as the new High Representative of the Union for Foreign Affairs and Security Policy, ensuring that an Italian would occupy one of the European Union's two most powerful political positions.